Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11779/1981

 dc.subjectGermanyen_US

-dc.titleMajority Grievance in Germany: The Role of Entitlement Beliefs and Ingroup Threaten_US
+dc.titleMajority Grievance in Germany: the Role of Entitlement Beliefs and Ingroup Threaten_US

 dc.typeArticleen_US